Here are all the winners from the Grammys 2022 – rolling list

 LeVar Burton – ‘Aftermath’

-Don Cheadle – ‘Carry On: Reflections For A New Generation From John Lewis’
+Don Cheadle – ‘Carry On: Reflections For A New Generation From John Lewis’ – winner

 J. Ivy – ‘Catching Dreams: Live At Fort Knox Chicago’